 In 1970 Australia’s first political organisation for homosexuals Daughters of Bilitis (DOB) (‘Bilitis’ refers, esoterically, to the lesbian poetry of Sappho), formed after contact with the US chapter of DOB.
 According to Australian gay historian Graham Willett, ‘For two years, relying on a sympathetic curiosity from the media, it worked to influence opinion-makers, as well as providing social support for lesbians.
 In mid-1970, DOB rejected the US group and its radicalisation, renaming itself the Australasian Lesbian Movement (ALM).
 This marked a retreat from political activity, which increasingly fell to Society Five and Gay Liberation.
 The ALM operated as a social group until its demise in 1973.’

 One day in February 1972, a handful of politically active feminists attended the first ever meeting of the Women’s Electoral Lobby in Melbourne.
 Since that day, WEL has been helping women achieve fairer pay, more opportunity and protection from sexism, discrimination and violence.
-We have become a formidable force in Australian politics and public life.
+They have become a formidable force in Australian politics and public life.

 Coming directly out of the Victorian Aboriginal and Islander Women’s Council, the national body gave Aboriginal and Islander women across Australia the ability to lobby and voice their concerns to government.